mlr-org/mlr/README.md

 # Has blocking: FALSE
 ```

-## makeLearner for forecast regression tasks
+ While `xts` is robust, it assumes all dates are continuous, unique, and have a frequency of one.
+While this gives a robust structure, many of the methods in forecast are dependent on the data's frequency.
+As such we manually set the frequency we desire in the task.
+Frequency can be throught of as the seasonality of the time series.
+A frequency of seven with daily data would represent a weekly seasonality.
+A frequency of 52 on weekly data would represent yearly seasonality.

-Notice that we still inheret a Supervised task and our type is a forecast regression.
-We also specify a frequency in the task which is equal to our 'seasonality'.
-Examples of frequency include 7 for weekly seasonal data, 365 for yearly seasonal data, and 52 for yearly weekly data.
+## Making Learners for Forecasting

-Now we create an arima model from the package `forecast` using `makeLearner()` by calling the learner class `fcregr.Arima`.
-An important parameter is the `h` parameter, which is used to specify that we are forecasting 10 periods ahead
+We create an arima model from the package `forecast` using `makeLearner()` by calling the learner class `fcregr.Arima`.
+An important parameter is the `h` parameter, which is used to specify that we are forecasting 10 periods ahead.

 ```{r}
 arm = makeLearner("fcregr.Arima", order = c(2L,0L,1L), h = 10L, include.mean = FALSE)